 Through the process of making I engage with spiritual and primitive ideas of ritual and repetition.
 I create fragmented, growing pieces where images and words appear and disappear again like the layers of a distant memory.

 Text plays an important role in the form of automatic and confessional writing.
-I allow meanings to become subverted, encouraging the viewer form their own interpretations.
+I allow meanings to become subverted, encouraging the viewer form their own interpretation.

-Utilising subtle elements- transparency, reflection and shadow- I explore the edges and peripheries where remembrance takes on an almost mythical role.
+Utilising subtle elements - transparency, reflection, shadow - I explore the edges and peripheries where remembrance takes on an almost mythical role.

-Originally from the Highlands of Scotland, I graduated with a BA (Hons) degree in Painting & Drawing from Gray's School of Art in 2011.
+Originally from the Highlands of Scotland, I graduated with a BA (Hons) degree in Painting & Drawing from Gray's School of Art, Aberdeen, in 2011.
 Since then have been based in Edinburgh, working from my studio in St Margaret's House, and exhibiting regularly throughout the UK and abroad.